tjcsl/othello-tourney/README.md

 # Othello

 ## Getting Started
-DISCLAIMER: Setting up a dev environment on Windows is possible but so tedious and basically impossible to recreate on different machines so I'm not going to go over how to do that.
-(I know because I tried and failed)

 The Othello server models require a PostgreSQL database and will not work with SQLite.
 Celery and the channels layer also require a redis server running.